John-Cavalcanti/ChallengeTekna/README.md

 It should show the menu for choosing the options of what you want to do with the project :

 ![](./assets/readme_imgs/options_menu.png)

+After that you should choose the options for manipulating the sheet or leaving the menu, terminating the program.

+---

+## Credits and Contacts

+This project was made by [João Victor Cavalcanti(me :D)](https://www.linkedin.com/in/joaovictorcavalcanti272105196/)

+Feel free to contact me on my email : jvictorao123@gmail.com